Global Languages and Cultural Studies

 A flexible course suited to the needs of the individual student.
 Reading and research on a special project.
 NOTE: The Independent Study Petition must be completed and approved before enrollment.

-Integration of students personal experiences living in diverse communities in the U.S. or through study abroad or with the coursework completed on campus and abroad for the language of the chosen departmental major.
+Integration of students' personal experiences living in diverse communities in the U.S. or through study abroad with coursework completed for the chosen departmental major.
 Emphasis on the role of language, both verbal and non-verbal, in cross-cultural interactions.
 Discussion of global issues related to cultures of study.
-Reflection on application of the department majors in professional settings.
-Completion of a capstone project and final language proficiency assessment.
+Reflection on application of department majors in professional settings.
+Completion of a capstone project and final language proficiency and intercultural assessments.

 Total Course fees: $75.00